gbeine/knx2mqtt/README.md

 I've created this project as a replacement for the KNX integration of [HomeAssistant](https://home-assistant.io/) that worked not stable in my environment.

-It is quite simple and does what it's name says: It works as a bridge between KNX and MQTT tranlating messages between these in both directions.
+It is quite simple and does what it's name says: It works as a bridge between KNX and MQTT translating messages between these in both directions.
+It can also perfectly be used to route KNX messages between several KNX installations, e.g., if you have an indoor and an outdoor setup.

 ## Installation